TonyCCHEN/MyBlog/README.md

 # MyBlog
-Here's a repository help me to edit and revise in different times, Rev.
+Here's a repository help me to edit and revise in different moments, Rev.